rileyhales/river-route/docs/references/io-file-schema.md

 connectivity_file: '/path/to/connectivity.parquet'
 ```

-The connectivity files is a csv with 2 columns and 1 row per river in the watershed.
+The connectivity file is a csv with 2 columns and 1 row per river in the watershed.
 The index is ignored.
 This file
 controls the topology of the rivers in the watershed.
 Each river segment must have at least 1 downstream segment.
 If the
-river is an outlet then it should have a downstream ID of -1.
+river is an outlet then the downstream ID should be -1.

-To specify the connectivity of braided rivers, a single river ID may have multiple rows with difference IDs given as the
+To specify the connectivity of braided rivers, a single river ID may have multiple rows with different IDs given as the
 downstream segment.
 In this case, use the 3rd column to specify the percentage (decimal in the range (0, 1)) of
 discharge from the river segment that flows to the downstream segment given on that row.
 All rivers that are not braided
 should have a weight of 1.0.
 The weights column of rivers that are braided should sum to exactly 1.0 or else water will